 Zoning regulations are designed to protect and promote the health, safety, and general welfare of residents as well as implement the policies of the General Plan.
 The Zoning Ordinance also serves to preserve the character and integrity of existing neighborhoods.
 An amendment to the Dorris Zoning Ordinance was made in 2022 (Ordinance 233) to rezone properties adjacent to the high school to better accommodate the City's housing needs.
-It added new zone districts to the zoning ordinance to "increase housing opportunities for city residents close to the schools, park, library, clinic, and existing residential neighborhoods" and "to provide flexibility in the zoning regulations to encourage and facilitate the creation of new housing".
+It added new zone districts to the zoning ordinance to "increase housing opportunities for City residents close to the schools, park, library, clinic, and existing residential neighborhoods" and "to provide flexibility in the zoning regulations to encourage and facilitate the creation of new housing".1

 A broader Zoning Ordinance Update for the City of Dorris is under review.
 Among the updates being considered, the City will be reviewing proposed language to align with state housing law for a variety of housing types including Accessory Dwelling Units (ADU's) and Junior ADU's (JADUs).
-The draft zoning ordinance update is anticipated to comply with applicable state law once it is adopted by the city council tentatively scheduled for October, 2023 (Exhibit A).
-Program 4.2.1 in this Housing Element commits the City to adoption of the new zoning regulations by December 31 of 2023.
-The below analysis analyzes potential constraints of the proposed new zoning regulations are tentatively scheduled to be adopted before this Housing Element is approved.
+The draft zoning ordinance update is anticipated to comply with applicable state law once it is adopted by the City Council tentatively scheduled for October, 2023 (Exhibit A).
+Program 4.2.1 in this Housing Element commits the City to adopting of the new zoning regulations by December 31 of 2023.
+The below analysis analyzes potential constraints of the proposed new zoning regulations on housing development rather than the zoning regulations currently in effect since the new regulations are tentatively scheduled to be adopted before this Housing Element is approved.